aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 `meta.importedFrom`: String.

-The resource instrument that this Z-JSON Instrument was converted from, given that the imported content is preserved, and only its format is modified.
+The resource instrument that this Z-JSON Instrument was converted from, if it was imported from another format and is otherwise unmodified.
+If any modifications to the content of the instrument are madeafter conversion, this value should be empty and `meta.derivedFrom` used instead.

-If the Z-JSON instrument is an original instrument, the value of this key is null.
+If the Z-JSON instrument is an original instrument, the value of this key is empty.

 `meta.includeMetaDataFields`: Boolean.